-Note:
+Note

-An expensive laptop (like a Microsoft Surface Pro or MacBook Air) is not needed.
-No purchased software is needed as the school will be using Google Apps for Education and other online platforms.
+An expensive laptop (like a Microsoft Surface Pro or MacBook Pro) is not needed.
+No purchased software is needed as the school will be using Microsoft Teams and other online platforms.
 All students are expected to take the laptop home each evening.

 A small number of school district provided laptops will be available for those families facing financial hardship.
 If a family is not able to provide their own laptop, please contact their school counsellor to arrange for an alternative.
-Once again, an inexpensive new or used Chromebook is more than adequate and meets all the requirements.
+Once again, an inexpensive new or used WinBook is more than adequate and meets all the requirements.